Nguyễn Cao Kỳ: 1965–67

-Between January and February 1965, Colonel Phạm Ngọc Thảo, in reality a communist double agent, was locked in a power struggle with junta leader General Nguyễn Khánh, and began plotting a coup against Khánh, who he thought was trying to kill him.
-Thảo consulted Kỳ—who wanted to seize power for himself—before the plot, and exhorted him to join the coup, but the Air Force chief claimed he would remain neutral.
+Between January and February 1965, Colonel Phạm Ngọc Thảo, in reality a communist double agent, was locked in a power struggle with Khánh, and began plotting a coup against Khánh, who he thought was trying to kill him.
+Thảo consulted Kỳ—who wanted to seize power for himself—before the plot, and exhorted him to join the coup, but Kỳ claimed he would remain neutral.
 Thảo thus had reason to believe that Kỳ would not intervene.
 Kỳ had been preparing his own coup plans for a fortnight and was strongly opposed to Thảo and Phát.
 Kỳ, Thiệu, Có and Cang were not yet ready to make a coup, and their preparations were well behind that of Thảo.

 Shortly before noon on 19 February, Thảo and General Phát used around 50 tanks, and some infantry battalions, to seize control of the military headquarters, the post office, and the radio station of Saigon.
-He surrounded the home of General Khánh and Gia Long Palace, the residence of head of state Phan Khắc Sửu.
-The ground troops also missed capturing Kỳ, who fled in a sports car with his wife and mother-in-law.
+He surrounded the home of Khánh and Gia Long Palace, the residence of head of state Phan Khắc Sửu.
+The troops also missed capturing Kỳ, who fled in a sports car with his wife and mother-in-law.
 Kỳ ended up at Tân Sơn Nhứt, where he ran into Khánh, and the pair flew off together, while some of their colleagues were arrested there.

 Thảo made a radio announcement, stating that the sole objective of his military operation was to get rid of Khánh, whom he described as a "dictator", while some of his fellow rebels made comments extolling Diệm and indicating they would start a hardline Catholic regime.
 Phát was supposed to seize the Biên Hòa Air Base to prevent Kỳ from mobilising air power against them.
 The attempt to seize Biên Hòa failed, as Kỳ got there first and took control, before circling Tân Sơn Nhứt, threatening to bomb the rebels.

 A CIA report and analysis written after the coup concluded that "Ky's command of the air force made him instrumental" in preventing Khánh from being overrun, "until Ky changed his mind" on Khánh's continuing hold on power.
 Most of the forces of the III and IV Corps surrounding the capital disliked both Khánh and the rebels and took no action.